pedroalvesbatista/singularity-admindocs/installation.rst

-     It is very important to set the local state directory to a directory that physically exists on nodes within a cluster when installing Singularity in an HPC environment with a shared file system.
+     It is very important to set the local state directory to a directory that physically exists on nodes within a cluster when installing Apptainer in an HPC environment with a shared file system.

 Build an RPM from Git source